 Computer System Requirements

-- Word processor able to write to .doc format
+- Word processor able to write to .doc or .docx format

 - Acrobat Reader™ (free download)